tcarland/kvm-qemu-ansible/docs/03-kvm-operations.md

  ```

-## Migrating VMs between Hosts Manually (Offline mode)
+## Migrating Virtual Machines in Offline Mode

-Live VM Migration is possible with libvirt and KVM, but not yet covered by
+Live VM Migration is possible with libvirt and KVM, but not covered by
 this document.
 The following describes how to migrate VM's offline.

 - Of course, offline migration implies the VM should be stopped first.